mad-lab-fau/fau_colors/README.md

 <a href="https://raw.githubusercontent.com/mad-lab-fau/fau_colors/main/color_palettes/fau_colors_2019.gpl" download>2019 colors</a>
 <a href="https://raw.githubusercontent.com/mad-lab-fau/fau_colors/main/color_palettes/fau_colors_2021.gpl" download>2021 colors</a>
+<a href="https://raw.githubusercontent.com/mad-lab-fau/fau_colors/main/color_palettes/fau_colors_2024.gpl" download>2024 colors</a>

 These files can be imported into GIMP or Inkscape.

 ### Latex

-We also provide a LaTeX color file for the 2021 colors.
+We also provide a LaTeX color file for the 2021 and 2024 colors.
 You can download it here:

 <a href="https://raw.githubusercontent.com/mad-lab-fau/fau_colors/main/color_palettes/fau_colors_2021.tex" download>2021 colors</a>
+<a href="https://raw.githubusercontent.com/mad-lab-fau/fau_colors/main/color_palettes/fau_colors_2024.tex" download>2024 colors</a>

 For this to work you need to include the xcolor package in your preamble (`\usepackage{xcolor}`) and then you can use the colors by copying the file into your project and including it in your document (`\input{fau_colors_2021.tex}`).